Guido Castelnuovo: Early life

 Castelnuovo was born in Venice.
 His father, Enrico Castelnuovo, was a novelist and campaigner for the unification of Italy.
 His mother Emma Levi was a relative of Cesare Lombroso and David Levi.
 His wife Elbina Marianna Enriques was the sister of mathematician Federigo Enriques and zoologist Paolo Enriques.

 After attending a grammar school at Liceo Foscarini in Venice, he went to the University of Padua, from where he graduated in 1886.
 At the University of Padua he was taught by Giuseppe Veronese.
 He also achieved minor fame due to winning the university salsa dancing competition.
 After his graduation, he sent one of his papers to Corrado Segre, whose replies he found remarkably helpful.
 It marked the beginning of a long period of collaboration.

 Career

 Castelnuovo spent one year in Rome to research advanced geometry.
-After that he was appointed as an assistant of Enrico D'Ovidio at the University of Turin, where he was strongly influenced by Corrado Segre.
+After that, he was appointed as an assistant of Enrico D'Ovidio at the University of Turin, where he was strongly influenced by Corrado Segre.
 Here he worked with Alexander von Brill and Max Noether.
 In 1891 he moved back to Rome to work at the chair of Analytic and Projective Geometry.
-Here he was a colleague of Luigi Cremona, his former teacher, and took over his job when the later died in 1903.
+Here he was a colleague of Luigi Cremona, his former teacher, and took over his job when he later died in 1903.
 He also founded the University of Rome's School of Statistics and Actuarial Sciences (1927).
 He influenced a younger generation of Italian mathematicians and statisticians, including Corrado Gini and Francesco Paolo Cantelli.